krunal-jethva-tark/RateLimiter/docs/RateLimiterStrategyBase.md

 ### Customizing Rate Limiting Logic

-By extending `RateLimiterStrategyBase`, you can implement various rate-limiting algorithms.
+By extending `RateLimiterStrategyBase`, one can implement various rate-limiting algorithms.
 Some potential strategies include:

 - **Sliding Window**: This approach involves tracking the timestamps of requests to maintain a sliding window, thereby allowing requests to be counted continuously over time.